Campus Life: Academic Dishonesty & Integrity Policy

 Date to be reviewed:

-The academic community at the University prides itself on intellectual growth as well as stimulating and encouraging moral development.
-This is accomplished through nurturing and maintaning an environment of honesty, trust, and respect.
+The academic community at Wheeling Jesuit University prides itself not only on encouraging intellectual growth but also on fostering moral development by maintaining an environment of honesty, trust, and respect.
 The responsibility to maintain this environment rests with students as well as faculty members.

-Graduates of Wheeling Jesuit University place a high value on the education and degree they have recieved.
-This can be attributed to high standards for excellence and the aforementioned environment of honesty, trust, and respect.
+Graduates of Wheeling Jesuit University place a high value on the education and degree they have received, which can be attributed to high standards of excellence and the aforementioned environment of honesty, trust, and respect.
 Students involved in academic dishonesty are contributing to the breakdown of this system.
 Failure to fulfill this responsibility can result in:

 - Lack of trust in the student body;